williamyang98/16qam_modulator/README.md

 - Improve the demodulator by using better techniques
   - Add a CIC upsampling filter to improve the timing error detector
   - Add coarse frequency correction
-- Experiment with using the STM32F401 which is much faster than the ATmega328p
+- <s>Experiment with using the STM32F401 which is much faster than the ATmega328p</s>
 - Improve software quality in general
   - Use SIMD instructions or a proper DSP library for improved performance
   - Do research on more performant implementations of software defined QAM demodulation